bcooperstl/advent-of-code-2021/documentation/day18.md

 ## Part 2 Requirements ##

+From the list of pairs, find the largest magnitude that comes from adding two pairs.

 ### Input Format ###

 The input will be a list of pairs, one per line.